sireum/v3-awas/src/main/rst/source/doc/02-user-story/index.rst

 Known Issues
 ************

-* Integration with the declarative model

-  - Solution in development:

-    1. Capturing the source location from the instance model into the Awas graphs

 * High page load time: Currently, the graph rendering and the graph cycles are computed during the page load and when enabling or disabling the ``View binding edges``.
 Therefore, for a large model, this may take a while to compute